 Again, we always talk to you about your preferences and are clear beforehand about what accommodation is available.

-It is a non smoking household and we have a very friendly dog and a flock of chickens (in the garden) As noted, we generally cook vegetarian, but can accommodate vegans.
-We are LGBTQ+ friendly (I'd hope that everyone is, but just in case you wondered, we definitely are :-).
+We are a non smoking household.
+As noted, we generally cook vegetarian, but can accommodate vegans.
+We are LGB friendly (I'd hope that everyone is, but just in case you wondered, we definitely are :-).

 Eingeschränkter Internet Zugang